 - Parque los tecajetes – Another green Oasis in Xalapa.
 It’s a relatively small park suitable for families and friends to hang out.
 There is also a small reptil house of which I am not exactly fond of, a basketball court and fish ponds.

-- Just Walk around the historical centre stop by coffe shops- bookstores and have a vegan meal in one of the restaurants.
+- Just Walk around the historical center stop by coffee shops- bookstores and have a vegan meal in one of the restaurants.

 - Visit the Casa museo of Xalapa with historical pieces found in the city.